matthewrstone/puppet-pe_winagent/README.md

 ### pe_winagent

-Apply the pe_winagent class to your puppetmaster. and any compilers.
+Apply the pe_winagent class to your puppetmaster and any compilers.
 This will download the appropriate puppet agent MSI into the packages/current/windows directory.

 #### Parameters